-20.2.
+21.2.
 The Second Level Cache

-A Hibernate Session is a transaction-level cache of persistent data.
-It is possible to configure a cluster or JVM-level (SessionFactory-level) cache on a class-by-class and collection-by-collection basis.
+A Hibernate session is a transaction-level cache of persistent data.
+It is possible to configure a cluster or JVM-level (SessionFactory-level) cache on a class-by-class and collection-bycollection basis.
 You can even plug in a clustered cache.
 Be aware that caches are not aware of changes made to the persistent store by another application.
 They can, however, be configured to regularly expire cached data.

 You have the option to tell Hibernate which caching implementation to use by specifying the name of a class that implements org.hibernate.cache.CacheProvider using the property hibernate.cache.provider_class.
-Hibernate is bundled with a number of built-in integrations with the open-source cache providers that are listed below.
+Hibernate is bundled with a number of built-in integrations with the open-source cache providers that are listed in Table 21.1, "Cache Providers".
 You can also implement your own and plug it in as outlined above.
-Note that versions prior to 3.2 use EhCache as the default cache provider.
+Note that versions prior to Hibernate 3.2 use EhCache as the default cache provider.